AurelienBuchet/aurelienbuchet.github.io/_posts/2025-04-10-QUIC-migration.md

 comments: true
 ---

-Our paper "An Analysis of Quic Connection Migration in the Wild" has been published at [ACM SIGCOMM Computer Communication Review](https://ccronline.sigcomm.org/).
+Our paper "An Analysis of Quic Connection Migration in the Wild" has been published at [ACM SIGCOMM Computer Communication Review](https://ccronline.sigcomm.org/) (CCR).
 You can find the full paper [here](https://dl.acm.org/doi/abs/10.1145/3727063.3727066).

 ## Abstract